 Gross income is the amount of money earned before any payroll deductions for taxes, insurance, retirement contributions, and such.
-To calculate gross monthly income from a biweekly paycheck, find the gross amount listed on the pay stub (usually the starting number).
-Multiply that figure by 26 (the number of paychecks received in a year), then divide by 12 (months in a year).
+To calculate gross monthly income from a biweekly paycheck, find the gross amount listed on the pay stub (usually the starting number), multiply that figure by 26 (the number of paychecks received in a year), and then divide by 12 (the number of months in a year).

-The calculation for gross monthly income can differ depending on paycheck frequency.
-Below we’ll show you how to calculate your gross pay for different payroll schedules.
+The calculation of gross monthly income varies with paycheck frequency.
+Below, we’ll show you how to calculate your gross pay for different payroll schedules.

 How to Calculate Monthly Pay From Biweekly Pay

-There are two different monthly pay figures to understand, gross and net.
+There are two different monthly pay figures to understand: gross and net.
 Each is useful in different situations.
 When you’re applying for a loan, most lenders use gross monthly income to determine your debt-to-income ratio (DTI).
 However, many people find it easier to budget based on net or take-home pay.
-A budget planner app can help you decide the best approach for your situation.
+A budget planner app can help you determine the best approach for your situation.

-As we spelled out above, if you’re paid biweekly (every two weeks), the formula for gross monthly income is:
+As noted above, if you’re paid biweekly (every two weeks), the formula for gross monthly income is:

 (Gross pay amount × 26) ÷ 12